carbon-design-system/carbon/packages/icons-vue/examples/vue-cli/README.md

 ## Build the project

-Run `yarn build` in the root of your project before start the development server.
+Run `yarn build` in the root of your project before starting the development server.

 ### Compiles and hot-reloads for development